Click here to see a 3D animation of the planned memorial.

 Commemorative Banners anchoring the entrance replicate those carried by the suffragists.

-A Footbridge over a waterfall leading to the winding path with informational stations and a Memorial Meditation Garden symbolizes the crossing over or advancement of the movement and signifies the continuing push for equality.
+Footbridge over a waterfall (at the right in the drawing above) leading to the winding path with informational stations and a Memorial Meditation Garden symbolizes the crossing over or advancement of the movement and signifies the continuing push for equality.